 An attention-grabbing subject line.

 Applies only to emails.
 You want to be direct and enticing at the same time.
 Mention your brand name, and that is for a collaboration/partnership/promotion.
 Avoid spammy wording and symbols: no dollar signs or fire emojis everywhere.
-That would make you look unprofessional and likely to be just spam.
+That would make you look unprofessional and likely to be treated just as spam.

 A personalized first paragraph.